Positive representations over real closed fields: Introduction

 \subsection{\texorpdfstring{ A general notion of $\Theta$-positive representation} {A general notion of Theta-positive representation}}

-The purpose of the present work is to extend the notion of $\Theta$-positive representation simultaneously in two directions: \begin{itemize} \item For representations of fundamental groups of hyperbolic surfaces which are not necessarily closed anymore; \item For representations into semisimple linear groups over ordered fields possibly larger than $\R$. \end{itemize}
+The purpose of the present work is to extend the notion of $\Theta$-positive representation simultaneously in two directions: \begin{itemize} \item For representations of fundamental groups of hyperbolic surfaces which are not necessarily closed anymore; \item For representations into linear semi-algebraic groups over real closed fields (see \Cref{section:SemiAlgGroups}) that are semi-simple and semi-algebraically connected. \end{itemize}

 Throughout the paper, $\Gamma$ will denote a non-elementary \emph{Fuchsian group}, i.e.\ a discrete group of biholomorphisms of the Poincar\'e disc $\Hb$ which is not virtually abelian.
 Its limit set $\Lambda(\Gamma)$ is the accumulation set of any $\Gamma$-orbit in $\Sb^1 \simeq \partial_\infty \Hb$.
 The group $\Gamma$ is called \emph{of the first kind} when $\Lambda(\Gamma) = \Sb^1$ and \emph{of the second kind} otherwise.